 Furnace problems can result in a lot of frustration and stress.
-Not only can it be difficult to diagnose the problem, it can be dangerous to work with electricity or natural gas, especially without the proper knowledge and training.
-If you’re still having problems after reading our fixes below, please call a certified heating repairman to inspect your heating system.
+Not only can a heater not blowing air be difficult to diagnose, but it can be quite dangerous to work with electricity or natural gas without the proper knowledge and training.
+If you’re still having problems with your furnace not blowing air through vents after reading our fixes below, please call a certified heating repairman to inspect your heating system.

 #1 Make Sure There’s Power